ahajirnis/FallUML2013/Documents/2013Fall/Project Documents/CompareAlgorithm.md

 1.3.4	Classes that are missing associations

 1.3.4.1	  For each diagram, calculate the missing associations (1.1.1.5) score

 *		      If there are no missing associations, missingAssociationsScore is 0.
 *			  If there are missing associations, missingAssociationsScore = number of missing associations * missingAssociationsPoints

 1.3.5	Total smart policy score

-1.3.5.1	  For each diagram,
+1.3.5.1	  For each diagram:

-*			  smartPolicyScore = averageAttributesScore + totalClassesScore +
+			  smartPolicyScore = averageAttributesScore + totalClassesScore +
 								 missingMultiplicitiesScore + missingAssociationsScore

 2. Refactor each diagram to achieve an optimized model: